everestso/AI-Education/README.md

 ## Volga German: Tarlykovka
 + Sevastopol, Baku

+# Armenian Criminal Organizations in Southern California and the Influence of the Soviet/Post-Soviet Diaspora

+## Overview

+The growth of Armenian criminal organizations in Southern California is best understood within the history of **several different Armenian migration waves**.
+Of particular importance was the arrival of Armenians from the **Soviet Union and former Soviet states during the 1980s and 1990s**.

+This later migration differed substantially from the older Armenian diaspora that settled in Fresno and other agricultural areas of California.

+---

+## 1. Soviet Armenia and the Russian Connection

+Armenia became part of the Soviet Union in **1920–1921** and remained a Soviet republic until 1991.

+During this period:

+- Russian became an important second language for many Armenians.
+- Armenians participated in economic and social networks extending throughout the USSR.
+- Migration occurred between Armenia, Russia, Ukraine, Georgia, and other Soviet republics.
+- Soviet underground economies and prison cultures also operated across ethnic and republican boundaries.

+Consequently, some Armenians arriving in the United States from the USSR possessed cultural and linguistic connections to the broader Russian-speaking world.

+---

+## 2. Late-Soviet Armenian Emigration

+Armenian emigration accelerated during the **1980s** as the Soviet system weakened.

+Important pressures included:

+- Economic deterioration within the Soviet Union
+- Political instability
+- The devastating **1988 Spitak earthquake**
+- The emerging **Nagorno-Karabakh conflict**
+- Ethnic violence and population displacement
+- Relaxation of Soviet restrictions on emigration

+Southern California became one of the important American destinations.

+---

+## 3. Collapse of the Soviet Union

+The **1991 collapse of the USSR** produced another major period of Armenian emigration.

+Newly independent Armenia experienced:

+- War
+- Severe unemployment
+- Energy shortages
+- Economic disruption
+- Weak government institutions
+- Disruption of Soviet-era industries and markets

+Large numbers of Armenians consequently migrated to Russia, Europe, and the United States.

+---

+## 4. Concentration in Southern California

+Many Soviet and post-Soviet Armenian immigrants settled in:

+- Glendale
+- East Hollywood
+- North Hollywood
+- Burbank
+- The San Fernando Valley

+This produced a large, densely concentrated Armenian-speaking and Russian-speaking population in metropolitan Los Angeles.

+The migration pattern differed considerably from Fresno's earlier Armenian settlement:

+**Ottoman-era Armenian diaspora → Fresno → agriculture, land ownership, churches, and family businesses**

+**Late-Soviet/post-Soviet diaspora → Los Angeles → dense urban communities and connections to the wider Russian-speaking world**

+---

+## 5. Emergence of Armenian Power

+**Armenian Power (AP/AP13)** emerged in the East Hollywood area during the **1980s**.

+It initially exhibited characteristics associated with an ethnic neighborhood street gang, including:

+- Youth membership
+- Neighborhood identity
+- Protection and territorial conflicts
+- Violence involving rival gangs

+Over time, portions of Armenian Power became involved in increasingly sophisticated criminal enterprises.

+---

+## 6. Expansion into Financial Crime

+Federal investigations eventually associated Armenian Power members with crimes including:

+- Identity theft
+- Bank fraud
+- Credit and debit-card fraud
+- ATM and card-skimming schemes
+- Counterfeit checks
+- Extortion
+- Narcotics trafficking
+- Money laundering

+This financial-crime component distinguished portions of AP from a conventional neighborhood street gang.

+---

+## 7. Connection to Eurasian Organized Crime

+The Soviet/post-Soviet diaspora also created opportunities for some criminals to interact with networks extending beyond Los Angeles.

+Federal investigations documented relationships involving Armenian Power figures and organized-crime figures in:

+- Armenia
+- Russia
+- Other parts of the former Soviet Union

+Some cases included individuals associated with the Soviet/post-Soviet **_vor v zakone_** ("thieves-in-law") criminal tradition.

+Russian language, common Soviet backgrounds, family relationships, and international financial connections could facilitate cooperation across ethnic and national boundaries.

+For this reason, federal law enforcement has sometimes examined Armenian organized crime within the broader category of **Eurasian organized crime**.

+---

+## 8. From Street Gang to Criminal Network

+The historical development can therefore be summarized as:

+**Soviet integration**
+↓
+**Russian language and USSR-wide social networks**
+↓
+**Late-Soviet instability and emigration**
+↓
+**Collapse of the USSR (1991)**
+↓
+**Large post-Soviet Armenian diaspora**
+↓
+**Concentration in Southern California**
+↓
+**Growth of Armenian urban communities**
+↓
+**Growth of Armenian Power within a small criminal subset of that environment**
+↓
+**Connections by some members to broader Eurasian criminal networks**
+↓
+**Expansion into sophisticated financial and transnational crime**

+---

+## Important Qualification

+The Soviet/post-Soviet diaspora should **not be interpreted as the cause of Armenian criminality**.

+The overwhelming majority of Armenian immigrants were not associated with criminal organizations.
+Migration instead helps explain the **social environment, shared languages, international relationships, and population concentration** within which a relatively small criminal subculture could develop.

+Similarly, the later Southern California phenomenon should not be projected backward onto Fresno's much older Armenian community.

+The two histories represent substantially different branches of the Armenian-American experience:

+> **Fresno:** older Ottoman/genocide-era diaspora → agriculture → land ownership → established multigenerational community.
+>
+> **Southern California:** later Middle Eastern and Soviet/post-Soviet migration → urban concentration → a small criminal subset represented by organizations such as Armenian Power → documented connections by some figures with broader Eurasian organized crime.

+Understanding that distinction helps separate the **history of Armenian immigration** from the much narrower history of **Armenian organized crime in Southern California**.

 | Year | Semester	| ID	Desc	Units	Last	First	| |
 |------|----------|-----------------------------|-|
 | 1982 | Fall	| Acct 4b	Acct Prin + Sys	3 A	| |